-It was announced earlier today that Emma Hayes is extending her stay with the club and in her first interview since signing a new deal, the Blues boss spoke exclusively to us.
+It was announced earlier today that Emma Hayes has extended her stay with the club and in her first interview since signing a new deal, the Blues boss spoke exclusively to the official club website.

 The Chelsea manager, who has won 10 major trophies during her nine-year reign with the club, talks about her decision to put pen-to-paper, her ambitions for the upcoming campaign and how she is enjoying a different role as a co-commentator at Euro 2020.

 Thinking back to your first day at the club, did you ever imagine sitting here today having won 10 trophies with Chelsea and with women’s football where it is now?